 How are Mini Dental Implants different?

-What type surgery is involved with Mini Dental Implants?
+What type of surgery is involved with Mini Dental Implants?

 What’s a typical daily routine one might expect once the Mini Dental Implants have been placed?